-The combination of MTA and 6-TG was shown to permit administration of extremely high-even lethal doses of 6-TG, to treat an MTAP-deficient human T-cell leukemia CCRF-CEM xenograft, whereas the normal host tissues of the mouse, which all have MTAP, were protected (13).
-This demonstration of successful application of the strategy in treating a hematologic tumor suggested that MTA, combined with high dose 6-TG, might also be applicable to solid tumors.
-Such solid tumors have not been shown to respond to 6-TG, in a clinical setting, because the dose of permissible 6-TG has been limited by toxicity, primarily to bone marrow.
-The treatment strategy described here may have application to many different MTAP-deficient solid tumors.
+The combination of MTA and 6-TG was shown to permit administration of extremely high - even lethal - doses of 6-TG, to treat an MTAP-deficient human T-cell leukemia CCRF-CEM xenograft, while the normal host tissues of the mouse, which all have MTAP, were protected (13).
+This demonstration of successful application of the strategy in treating a haematological tumour suggested that MTA, combined with high dose 6-TG, might also be applicable to solid tumours.
+Such solid tumours have not been shown to respond to 6-TG, in a clinical setting, because the dose of permissible 6-TG has been limited by toxicity, primarily to bone marrow.
+The treatment strategy described here may have application to many different MTAP-deficient solid tumours.

-We now report successful application of this approach to a subrenal capsule xenograft generated from a patient's neuroendocrine prostate tumor that was shown to have an MTAP-CDKN2A deletion via massively parallel genome sequencing [(massively parallel sequencing (MPS)].
+We now report successful application of this approach to a subrenal capsule xenograft generated from a patient's neuroendocrine prostate tumour that was shown to have an MTAP-CDKN2A deletion via massively parallel genome sequencing (MPS).